MostAwesomeDude/construct/docs/adapters.rst

 >>> IpAddress.build("192.168.2.3")
 b'\xc0\xa8\x02\x03'

 Having the representation separated from the actual parsing or building means an adapter is loosely coupled with its underlying construct.
 As we'll see with enums in a moment, we can use the same enum for ``Byte`` or ``Int32sl`` or ``Float64l``, as long as the underlying construct returns an object we can map.
-Moreover, we can stack several adapters on top of one another, to created a nested adapter.
+Moreover, we can stack several adapters on top of one another, to create a nested adapter.

 Enums
 -----